 There is a nice little camp store where you check in.
 You can purchase souvenirs, ice, and firewood for $5.50 a bundle.
 As an added bonus, everyone who worked there was super nice and happy.
 How could you not be when you work in such a beautiful place?

 Making a reservation is very easy.
-Just follow this link to Reserve America’s website, and pick your date and campsite.
+Just follow this link to Wisconsin’s new reservation website, and pick your date and campsite.

 As mentioned above, try and plan at least a few (if not several) months ahead in the summertime.
 This campground fills up fast!